Vehicular Reactive Routing protocol: Protocol design

-VRR Protocol Messages
+VRR protocol messages

 The VRR protocol uses 3 signalling message types.
 Messages, route request (RREQ) and route reply (RREP) are broadcast on the CCH and acknowledgment (ACK) packets are transmitted on the SCH.
 Data packets are IPv6 packets and are transmitted after route discovery or route maintenance on one of SCHs.
 RREQ and RREP are situated inside the WRA field of WSA frame and on each hop the WSA frame is discarded and a new WSA frame created.
 Both messages are transmitted in the lowest Traffic Class (background).